-This Shrimp and Calamari Salad is an all year round recipe that is made with shrimp and squid (aka, calamari).
+This Shrimp and Calamari Salad is an all-year-round recipe that is made with shrimp and squid (aka, calamari).
 It’s an easy version of an Italian seafood salad and each bite is juicy, refreshing, and lemony.
 Loaded with flavor, this salad is very light and will make the perfect side dish to serve during warm summer days.

 The recipe calls for fresh shrimp and squid rings which are quickly boiled and then tossed with a tangy lemon vinaigrette dressing.

-Best of all, the prep time is minimal, with only 10 minutes cooking time.
+Best of all, the prep time is minimal, with only 10 minutes of cooking time.
 Everything is then tossed together and chilled to marinate in lots of lemon juice for at least two hours before serving.